bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Fixed the `millProjectModule` to have `_3` suffix by default \- now all of example.basic integration tests are passing except `4-builtin-commands` \- for some reason the `showUpdates` command is failing \- upon investigation \- it seems that it is overloaded, and the `Discover` macro picks the wrong one (i.e. the deprecated one with no default arguments) \- will need to fix this.
 - Went with the fix of filtering out deprecated methods in the Discover macro, which fixed the test.
 Now all `example.basic` tests are passing locally.
 Next for integration tests would be the `Cross` macro.
 - Next I discovered that my patch to build scripts to include the empty package prefix was wrong \- multi build roots now mean that there can be nested packages in the prefix \- so I adjusted the code generation there \- now passing all of `example.misc` tests.

+### 2024-aug-22

+- [mill-moduledefs PR](https://github.com/com-lihaoyi/mill-moduledefs/pull/14) was merged, changes released in 0.11.0-M1.
+I rebased my Mill PR, which revealed another type inference issue (solved with an explicit type).

+### 2024-aug-23

+- Began work on `Cross.Factory` macro.
+I realised I could not proceed without using the experimental methods `Symbol.newClass` and `ClassDef.apply`.
+Moreover, these methods are not adequate because they do not allow to customise the primary constructor, which was necessary to add the Context parameter.
+I knew I would have to rely upon compiler internals \- so I decided to implement a Shim interface in the `mill-moduledefs` library, with an implementation provided by the `scalac-mill-moduledefs-plugin` library.
+I tried this and realised that the plugin library isn’t on the classpath when loading macros, so this didn’t work.
+- I asked the Discord channel for advice and Haoyi said it would be permissible to use compiler internals even in the `main.define` module.

+### 2024-aug-27

+- I implemented the Shims inside `main.define` module and finished the `Cross.Factory` macro

+### 2024-sep-04

+- Cleaned the code and pushed my changes to implement the `Cross.Factory` macro.

+### 2024-sep-06

+- Investigated and fixed two problems related to the `Discover` macro:
+  - A. not scanning correctly the type argument of a cross module
+  - The scala 2 method of an immediately invoked closure (to split bytecode into manageable size) was optimised away, so the large-project integration test was failing \- changing this to an explicit def avoids the optimisation, so the test works again.
+- At this point \- it would seem most test failures are now due to misconfiguration of classpath dependencies.
+I need to investigate the `linenumbers` compiler plugin, before I can attempt to support new scala 3 syntax.